 The good news is that you can hide the rosacea and make your skin look way better if you use the right make-up.
-Stay away from beauty counters and beauticians selling you expensive products that promise you flawless skin.
+Stay away from beauty counters and beauticians selling you expensive products that promise flawless skin.
 They are not dermatologists neither skin experts.
 All those expensive products you can buy at airport counters or at well know retail stores are a waste of money.
-You need to buy your products from a pharmacy and only oil free, paraben free and non comedogenic creams, serums and make up.
+You need to buy your products from a pharmacy and only oil free, paraben free and non comedogenic.
 Recently everyone was going on about Kielh’s midnight recovery concentrate oil and how good it was for your skin.
 I bought it and had to give it away as the oil caused an awful flare up.
 While this product maybe good for people without Rosacea, for us, this product is a no. Even after all the years I still fell for the ” everyone says its great” rather than listening to my own gut and knowledge.

 •Diet: Smoking, red wine, alcohol,spicy foods, sugar and hot drinks do trigger the redness.

 I hardly drink alcohol and if I do it is only white wine but only once every two weeks or so.
 I don’t smoke and have never done but needless to say this is also a big NO. Drinking water, fruits and vegetables is definitely a plus.
 We control the rosacea first from the inside out.
 No point in being strict with your beauty routine and what you put in your face if you smoke, drink alcohol and your diet is not right.

 •It’s hormonal.
 During that time of the month rosacea gets really bad.